 If your extract file is taking too long to refresh in your environment, it may be possible to speed up the process by removing unnecessary columns from the extract.
 This will reduce the time required for generating, sorting, and compressing the remaining columns.
-Even if the problem persist, you may want to ensure that all fields have the appropriate data type assigned to them in the underlying database.
-Inadequately defined field types in the source database can affect the performance performed against the extract file.
+Even if the problem persists, you may want to ensure that all fields have the appropriate data type assigned to them in the underlying database.
+Inadequately defined field types in the source database can affect the performance performed against the extracted file.

 If extract generation speeds are still not good enough, try running more data engine processes or placing them on their own worker instance.

-The amount of time that tableau server spends performing data blends is the blending data event.
+The amount of time that the tableau server spends performing data blends is the blending data event.
 This event can take a long time while working with larger amounts of data from the blended data sources.
 Filtering before the blend at the data source level can be more effective.
 If possible, consider moving data into a single data source so that joins can be used instead of blending.

-The amount of time that tableau server spends rendering the computed layouts into a format to send it to the client browser is the server rendering event.
+The amount of time that the tableau server spends rendering the computed layouts into a format to send it to the client browser is the server rendering event.
 The time it takes to complete this event can be impacted by the load on the vizQL processes as well as the complexity of the layouts refers to the computing layouts event for guidance.

 Whether specifically mentioned or not, most of these events can be quickened by restricting the amount of data visualized through filtering or aggregation.
-This can also be achieved by using faster hardware or adding more resources on tableau server.
+This can also be achieved by using faster hardware or adding more resources to the tableau server.
 As far as workbook performances is considered, if it doesn’t perform well in tableau desktop, it won’t perform well in tableau server either.
-For this reason you should use the performance recorder on the desktop to troubleshoot performance issues there itself before publishing an under-performing workbook to the server.
+For this reason, you should use the performance recorder on the desktop to troubleshoot performance issues there itself before publishing an under-performing workbook to the server.